 Even if you don't get a retention offer, you'll still have 30 days to cancel your card and get a full refund of the charged annual fee.

 With the Amex Platinum card and any credit card, it always makes sense to call (or send an online message to) your bank and see if there are any incentives to stick around before you cancel a credit card.
 These incentives are called retention offers.

 Read our full guide on retention offers.

 American Express is generally one of the more generous banks when it comes to retention offers.
-That was true before COVID-19, and it’s true now.
-We’ve seen many data points suggesting Amex Platinum retention offers are plentiful.
-But even if you have a card like the American Express® Gold Card or the American Express® Green Card it is worth calling Amex to see what offers are available.
+That was true before COVID-19, and it's even more true today.
+We've seen many data points suggesting Amex Platinum retention offers are plentiful.
+But even if you have a card like the American Express® Gold Card, the American Express® Green Card, or even a co-branded Delta or Hilton credit card, it is worth calling Amex to see what offers are available.

 Even if you have no intention of canceling your card, it never hurts to ask.
 Worst case scenario, there are not any retention offers attached to your account.
 That could make your decision to cancel easier.

 Simply chat online with an Amex representative, or call 1-800-525-3355 or the phone number on the back of your Platinum card to see if you have offers associated with your Platinum Card account.

 In almost every case, an agent will run you through the list of benefits on the card in an effort to convince you to keep the card open.
 Simply explain that you're aware of the benefits of the card but that they don't outweigh the cost of keeping the card open for another year … unless there are any additional incentives to keep you around.

 Related reading: Is the $695 Amex Platinum Annual Fee Worth It?
 An Honest Review